Step-By-Step Guide To Calibrating Your Water Test Kit

 Step 6: Compare with the Standard Solution Value

 Compare your recorded reading with the value provided by the standard solution manufacturer.
-This will help you determine if any adjustments are needed.
+This will help you determine if any adjustments are needed when calibrating your water test kit.

 Step 7: Adjust the Test Kit If Necessary

-If there is a discrepancy, adjust the test kit according to the instructions in your manual or contact the manufacturer for assistance.
+If there is a discrepancy, adjust your water test kit according to the instructions in your manual or contact the manufacturer for assistance.

 Step 8: Retest After Calibration